addania/coding/src/pages/CSS.md

   opacity: 0.5;
 }
 ```
 > Adding image as a background to an element.
-URL can be link to exterenal site or fie within the project folder
+URL can be link to exterenal site or file path within the project folder
 ```
 .main-banner {
   background-image: url("https://www.example.com/image.jpg");